FKnottenbelt/LS_101/109/practice_answers.md

      reassigned in line 3, it is no longer assigned to the same string object as the outerscope variable `s` and thus `s` is not impacted)

+### example 22
+a = 5
+loop do
+  puts a
+  break
+end

+In `line 1` we intialize the local variable `a` and assign it to an integer object with the value `5`

+In `line 2` we call the `loop` method and pass it a block as an argument.
+In the block we call the method `puts` and pass it the local variable `a` as and argument. `puts` outputs a string representation `a` so wil output '5' and return nil. (inner scope in block can access outer scope variable)

+in `lline 5` we call the keyword `break`.
+This will break out of the loop and return nil as the block result, so the `loop` method will return `nil`

+### example 23
+a = 5
+loop do
+  a = 4
+  break
+end
+a

+In `line 1` we intialize the local variable `a` and assign it to an integer object with the value `5`

+In `line 2` we call the `loop` method and pass it a block as an argument.
+In the block we reassign the local variable `a` to an object with the value `4` (inner scope in block can access outer scope variable)

+in `lline 5` we call the keyword `break`.
+This will break out of the loop and return nil as the block result, so the `loop` method will return `nil`

+in `line 6` the local variable `a` will point to the value `4` since this outerscope variable got reassigned in line `3`

+"This example demonstrates two things.
+The first is that inner scope can access outer scope variables.
+The second, and less intuitive, concept is that you can change variables from an inner scope and have that change affect the outer scope"

+"outer scope variables can be accessed by inner scope"

+### example 24
+loop do
+  b = 5
+  break
+end
+puts b

+In `line 1` we pass a block to the `loop` method.
+In the inner scope created by the block we intialize the local variable `b` and assign it an object with the value `5`.

+in `line 3` we call the keyword `break`.
+This will break out of the loop and return nil as the block result, so the `loop` method will return `nil`

+In `line 5` we pass the local variable `b` to the `puts` method as an argument.
+Puts will try to output a string representation of the variable `b` but wil be unable to access a variable initialized by the inner scope made by the block and will throw an error message

+"inner scope variables cannot be accessed in outer scope"

+### example 25
+b = nil
+loop do
+  b = 5
+end
+puts b

+In `line 1` the local variable `b` is initialized and assigned to `nil`

+In `line 2` we pass a block to the method `loop` as an argument.
+In the block we reassign the variable `b` to an object with the value `5` (outer scope variables can be accessed by inner scope).
+The block will output nothing and return the last evaluated statement which will return `5`

+In line 6 we pass the local variabele `b` to the `puts` method as an argument Puts will output a string representation of the variable `b` and return nil

+- you can change variables from an inner scope and have that change affect the outer scope
+- outerscope can access changes make by inner scope if the variable was intialized in outer scope.

+### example 26
+a = 5
+def my_method(number)
+  a = 4
+end
+my_method(10)
+puts a

 ### example 27
 def my_method(string)
   puts string
 end
 a = "hello"
 my_method(a)

+### example 28
+def my_method
+  number = yield
+  puts number
+end

+a = 4
+my_method { a }

+### example 29
+for i in (0..5) do
+  a = 5
+end
+puts a

+### example 30
+loop do
+  a = 5
+  break
+end
+puts a

 ### example 31
 2.times do